ray-x/nvim/README.md

 # vim as a programming IDE

+## Need for speed! 🏎 🏎 🏎

-This neovim configure file is highly optimized for loading performance.
-Packer lazy loading + After rendering async plugin loading.
+This neovim configure file is highly optimized for the impatient.
+Packer lazy loading + After syntax highlight rendering.
 Maybe the only nvim setup in github that can render multiple files with treesitter in less than 80ms with ~80 plugins installed (e.g. Open both util.lua(1686 loc) and lsp.lua(1538 loc) from neovim source code in 80.6ms)